samsulmaarif/ansible-gitlab-runner/README.md

 # Ansible Playbook to Deploy GitLab Runner

-Note that this playbook only tested in openSUSE Leap 15.1
+Note that this playbook only tested in openSUSE Leap 15.1 and Ubuntu 18.04

 ## Prepare the VM/Server